Decatur Police Chief: Officers who shot Steve Perkins violated policy, will be disciplined

 DECATUR, Ala.
 (WAFF) - Decatur Police Chief Todd Pinion has concluded the predetermination hearing into the shooting death of Steve Perkins.

-In Pinion’s release he determined that policies were violated during the shooting death of Steve Perkins and the findings were sent to the Legal Department.
+In Pinion’s release he determined that policies were violated during the shooting death of Perkins and the findings were sent to the Legal Department and outside counsel to prepare the formal documents to move forward with the discipline process.

+Pinion stated that he gave the officers involved an opportunity to be heard and a review of the findings before a decision was made.

 Previous coverage